Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 ## Warning: Nearly coplanar faces (red and green)
 To understand this warning, we should first understand coplanarity.
 If two adjacent faces are "coplanar" it means they are _on the same plane_.
 Think about how two sheets of paper (faces) are coplanar when they lie on the same table, no matter which way the papers are turned and even if you lift one end of the table. _Nearly coplanar_ faces means they are at a slight angle to each other; imagine the tabletop is slightly curved or warped so the sheets are facing slightly different directions.

-Exact coplanarity is desirable because Tool will combine together adjacent coplanar faces into a single larger collision surface as an optimization. _Nearly coplanar_ faces can also cause [phantom BSP][scenario_structure_bsp#collision-artifacts] so you should deal with the problem even though it's just warning.
+Exact coplanarity is desirable because Tool will combine together adjacent coplanar faces into a single larger collision surface as an optimization. _Nearly coplanar_ faces can also cause [phantom BSP](~scenario_structure_bsp#collision-artifacts) so you should deal with the problem even though it's just warning.
 This is not to say all your cliffs need to be flat walls and the ground featureless, but just avoid very slightly deviations in angle from face to face.
 Any collection of faces which _should_ be flat, like walls and floors, should be aligned and coplanar.

 This is one of the most common warnings modders will encounter.
 To avoid this issue you can: